-The SDRAM controller provides an interface of up to four separate banks of industry-standard SDRAM devices at speeds up to $f{\text{SDCLK}}$ .
-Fully compliant with the SDRAM standard, each bank has its own memory select line ( $\overline{\text{MSO}}$ - $\overline{\text{MS3}}$ ), and can be configured to contain between 4M bytes and 256M bytes of memory.
-SDRAM external memory address space is shown in Table 6.
-NOTE: this feature is not available on the ADSP-21486 model.
+The SDRAM controller, available on the ADSP-2147x in the 196-ball CSP\BGA package, provides an interface of up to four separate banks of industry-standard SDRAM devices or DIMMs, at speeds up to $f{SDCLK}$ .
+Fully compliant with the SDRAM standard, each bank has its own memory select line ( $\overline{MS0}-\overline{MS3}$ ), and can be configured to contain between 4 Mbytes and 256 Mbytes of memory.
+SDRAM external memory address space is shown in Table 8.

-Table 6.
+Table 8.
 External Memory for SDRAM Addresses